Patient's Query

 Welcome to icliniq.com.

-Well, as per your clinical history and symptoms it does look like nodal osteoarthritis of the hands.
+Well, as per your clinical history, symptoms, and reports (the attachments removed to protect the patient's identity), it does look like nodal osteoarthritis of the hands.
 My point in favor:

-Apart from it, the swollen gland may be due to a viral infection only which I am hoping should settle in due course.
-But yes, if you need a final confirmation, best is to ask for an ultrasound of hands and feet that would tell us if there is inflammation or not as X-rays may not pick up early changes.
+Apart from it, the swollen gland may be due to a viral infection only, which I am hoping should settle in due course.
+But yes, if you need a final confirmation, the best thing to do is to ask for an ultrasound of the hands and feet, which would tell us if there is inflammation or not, because you do not have a history of fever, anemia, or fatigue, and X-rays may not pick up early changes.

-The doctor had said that I can start to have RA without positive blood results, that is why I was no nervous.
-What is your comment on that?
+The doctor mentioned that I could begin to have rheumatoid arthritis (RA) even without positive blood results, which is why I was so nervous.
+What is your opinion on that?

 Hi,